Ambeth Ocampo

-Ambeth Raymundo Ocampo is a Filipino public historian, academic, cultural administrator, journalist, author, and independent curator.
-He is best known for his definitive writings about Philippines' national hero José Rizal and on topics in Philippine history and Philippine art through Looking Back, his bi-weekly editorial page column in the Philippine Daily Inquirer.
+Ambeth Raymundo Ocampo (born 1961) is a Filipino public historian, academic, cultural administrator, journalist, author, and independent curator.
+He is best known for his definitive writings about Philippines' national hero José Rizal, and for popularizing Philippine history and art through Looking Back, his long-running editorial page column in the Philippine Daily Inquirer, as well as his bestselling book Rizal Without the Overcoat.

-He served as Chairman of the National Historical Commission of the Philippines from 2002 until 2011 and concurrently as chairman of the National Commission for Culture and the Arts from 2005 to 2007.
+In academia, Ocampo serves as a professor of history at the Ateneo de Manila University and has lectured at various universities both locally and abroad.
+In government service, he served as chairman of the National Historical Commission of the Philippines from 2002 until 2011, and concurrently as chairman of the National Commission for Culture and the Arts from 2005 to 2007.
+He also served as a long-time adviser to the Bangko Sentral ng Pilipinas Numismatic Committee, aiding in the redesign of the country's currency.

+A prominent figure in the public defense of history against historical distortion in the Philippines, Ocampo has curated numerous museum exhibitions and published over 35 books.
+For his contributions to academic, cultural, and social progress, he has been conferred accolades such as the Order of Lakandula, the Presidential Medal of Merit, the French Ordre des Arts et des Lettres, and the 2016 Fukuoka Prize for Academia.

 Early life and education

 Ocampo was born in Manila in 1961.
 He received his primary and secondary education at the Basic Education Department of Ateneo de Manila University.
 He subsequently obtained his undergraduate and masteral degrees in Philippine Studies from the De La Salle University in 1989 and 1991.
 His undergraduate thesis Food in Pampango Culture was on Kapampangan cuisine, while his masteral thesis was on his recovery of the third unfinished novel of José Rizal, Makamisa during his term as a consultant to the National Library of the Philippines later published as Makamisa: The Search for Rizal's Third Novel in 1992.

 He took graduate courses at the University of the Philippines Diliman, and later read for a doctorate in Southeast Asian History at the University of London School of Oriental and African Studies (SOAS).
 He abandoned his London postgraduate studies in 1993, when he entered the Our Lady of Montserrat Abbey as a Benedictine monk under the monastic name Dom.
 Ignacio Maria Ocampo, O.S.B.
 He subsequently left the monastery in 1997.